 While exercise typically has benefits for physical health, there is a surprising amount of mental health benefits from exercising.
 You may not realize it but squatting is the most mentally challenging exercise of all.
 But you don’t need to be squatting all the time.

 Fighting Anxiety With Mindfulness

 Mindfulness is a practice that may take some getting used to.
 There are many ways to implement it in your life, but the overall aim is to maintain a sense of focus and clear thinking.
 The idea is to get your mind to stay in the moment and not float off into worries and fears.
 Focusing your breathing through guided meditation is one of the most common ways of practicing mindfulness.

 Getting Help From A Therapist

 Talking through your problems can be very beneficial.
-It can be a good way of understanding what the root causes of your anxiety are and identifying the triggers in your day-to-day life.
+It can help with finding the root causes of your anxiety and identifying the triggers in your day-to-day life.
 Find a good therapist who has an approach that you will work well with.
-There are several different techniques that a therapist may employ when helping you to deal with the complexities of your anxiety; these may include talking through situations or finding new ways to cope with different scenarios by using cognitive behavior therapy.
+There are several different techniques that a therapist may employ.
+These may include talking through situations or finding new ways to cope with different scenarios by using cognitive behavior therapy.